arun-jjtest/github-slideshow/_posts/0000-01-02-arun-jjtest.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our desktop slide!"
 ---
 I can replace my test okay
 Use the left arrow to go back!